volodymyrhudyma/blog/content/blog/2020-05-02-call-apply-and-bind-in-javascript.md

 boundFilter("string1", function(val) {
     return val !== "1";
 }).join(""); // "string"
 ```

 **Important note:** it's totally fine to change method names from `boundJoin` and `boundFilter` to `join` and `filter`.
 Those example names are used just to remind that `bind` isn't executed immediately, but returns new function.

+## Conclusion

+You should have solid understanding how `call`, `apply` and `bind` work by now.

+Those functions are often forgotten by developers so try to always keep them in mind and use if needed.